-The situation in three year prior to bankruptcy that is Year-3 shows that the observed non-bankrupt cases are 14 banks, which were predicted as non-bankrupt but 8 banks were wrongly predicted as bankrupt but they turned out to be non-bankrupt.
-Whereas, the 9 cases were predicted as non-bankrupt which further observed as non-bankrupt and 13 were predicted correctly as bankrupt.
+The situation in three year prior to bankruptcy that is Year-3 shows that the observed non-bankrupt cases are 14 banks, which were predicted that 8 banks were wrongly predicted as bankrupt, turned out to be non-bankrupt.
+Whereas, 9 cases were predicted as non-bankrupt which further observed as non bankrupt and 13 were predicted correctly as bankrupt.
 Thus, the overall correct prediction percentage turned out to be 65.91 in two years prior to bankruptcy.

 It has been observed that the model's accuracy rate falls from 77.27% one year prior to bankruptcy.
-However, the rate fell down to 63.64% two years prior to bankruptcy and then rises to 65.91% for the third year of bankruptcy.
+However, the rate fell down to 63.64% two years prior to bankruptcy and then rises to 65.91% for the third year to bankruptcy.